Admission & Selection

-The MBA Program Office must approve each MBA student's plan of study.
-The plan of study will show all courses necessary to meet the degree requirements.
-A formal plan of study will be filed when a student is accepted into the program.
+The MBA Program Office must approve each MBA student's program of study.
+The program of study will show all courses necessary to meet the degree requirements.
+A formal program of study will be filed when a student is accepted into the MBA program.

 Qualified students may take up to two MAcc (Master of Accounting) or MTax (Master of Taxation) courses as MBA electives, counting six credit hours toward their MBA elective requirements.
 MBA students may also use up to two courses in the WSU Master of Health Administration program, counting six credit hours toward their MBA elective requirements.

 The minimum residency requirements for the Goddard School MBA Program is two-thirds of the required number of credit hours for undergraduate business majors (the 36-hour track) and for non-business majors (the 54-hour track).
 Students who have completed business-related graduate course work at another AACSB-accredited institution may apply for transfer of graduate credits to satisfy their Goddard School MBA program of study.
 The number of transfer credits, however, must not exceed the minimum residency requirements for the 36-hour or 54-hour program tracks (see above).
 All transfers are subject to program approval.
 The transfer of graduate credits from non-AACSB-accredited institutions will be considered on a case-by-case basis.